Fab Foam Puppet and Mask Making Workshops

 The need to hide the hand in the Puppet led to a lot of scale issues.
 I had hoped to combine a Sock for the neck joint but it confused the look.
 The Puppet then became more and more complex as I tried to solve joint flexing issues by design.

-I eventually called this Puppet Design 'Armoured Turtle' It was obviously going to be to complicated and take too long to make so I abandoned it.
+I eventually called this Puppet Design 'Armoured Turtle' so called because it was like a Medieval suit of Armour.
+It was obviously going to be to complicated and take too long for people to make so I abandoned it.

-I experimented with creating the simpler Turtle design above and decided to evaluate them in a Rufford Workshop.
+I experimented with creating the simpler Turtle design above and decided to evaluate them in a Rufford Puppet Making Workshop.

-My sock Puppet work with creative partnerships had come to an end and evaluated well.
-The Children enjoyed making and performing these simple Puppets.
 As I moved on to creating an Octopus it became clear that again I was going to be boxing in the hand and restricting movement and performance.
 I also had issues creating a small mouth with my large hand in the head.
-There was only one way really for the arm to come out and that was the bottom.
+There was only one way really for the arm to come out and that was through the bottom too, confusing the eight legs.

-I made two prototype 'Tops' as Jungle creatures.
-A lion and an Elephant and gained very positive feedback.
+I made two prototype Jungle creatures.
+A Lion and an Elephant and gained very positive feedback.
+(Right and Left)

 I then considered that they could also be used as Masks.
-Tried them and they worked fine.
-After a trip to Yorkshire Sculpture Park I hit upon the idea of ditching the sock puppet bottom part for lipsing and instead creating a drop down mouth for them.
-Tested it and it worked.
+Tried them on and they worked OK.
+After a trip to Yorkshire Sculpture Park I hit upon the idea of ditching the sock puppet bottom part that I had been trying out for lipsing and instead created a drop down mouth for them.
+Tested it and it worked better.

-I worked up the Elephant design and 'Puppet ,Make Workshop' for it.
+I worked up the Elephant design and 'Puppet and a 'Make Workshop' for it.

 As I was returning to the Lion I thought of Jungle Book and considered making a Tiger.
 A Shere Khan with the same drop down mouth.
 Easier said than done.

-And on the way came up with a Wolf Design.
-A discarded Tiger Pattern that could be re-purposed.
+And on the way came up with a Wolf Design using discarded Tiger Pattern that could be re-purposed.

 I made another of the eventual Tiger Puppet design and Filmed myself doing so and then put this instructional Video on YouTube.
 I then contacted a retailer/manufacturer about putting the Patterns on otherwise discarded cardboard packaging so that Scouts and other interested young people could get free copies of the Elephant, Tiger and Wolf Puppet Pattern.
-I got feedback from TV Broadcasters too.
+I got useful feedback from TV Broadcasters too.
+Then I became interested in Teaching more.

 How to make a Puppet Tiger 'Shere Khan' As we did in a previous West Bridgford Puppet Making Workshop.
 Patterns are available above.
 Teeth are up to you?
 Instructional Video's below are on You Tube Bambooshoe